 Phishing attacks come in various forms.
 Some of the most common phishing tactics include:

-• Clone Phishing: The attacker clones a legitimate email you have received, slightly altering it to include a malicious attachment or link.
-You may be more likely to click since it looks like an email you previously trusted.
+- Clone Phishing: The attacker clones a legitimate email you have received, slightly altering it to include a malicious attachment or link.
+You may be more likely to click since it appears to be an email from a previously trusted source.

 Recognizing Phishing Scams